GNOME/gimp/devel-docs/README.md

 ---

-This manual holds information that you will find useful if you develop a GIMP plug-in or want to contribute to the GIMP core.
+This manual holds information that you will find useful if you develop a LIGMA plug-in or want to contribute to the LIGMA core.

 People only interested into plug-ins can probably read just the [Plug-in development](#plug-in-development) section.
-If you wish to contribute to all parts of GIMP, the whole documentation is of interest.
+If you wish to contribute to all parts of LIGMA, the whole documentation is of interest.

 [TOC]